 Dues receivable at the Balance Sheet date represent amounts due from unit owners.
-The Association engages legal counsel and places liens on units whose owners are ninety days or more delinquent concerning their dues.
+The Association engages legal counsel and places liens on units whose owners are ninety days or more delinquent on their account.
 Since the Board of Directors believes that the Association will ultimately prevail regarding the successful collection of delinquent dues, no allowance for uncollectible dues is included on the Association's Balance Sheet.

-Effective July 1, 2013, dues include a portion to fund capital reserves.
+Effective July 1, 2013, dues include a designated portion to fund reserves.